 The best of Music City is just down the road

 So, whether you’re trying to spend the weekend shooting photos for Instagram or expanding your knowledge about music and art, there are plenty of options near our Murfreesboro apartments.
-Browse our floor plans online and schedule a tour of Waterford Place of Murfreesboro today.
+Browse our floor plans online and schedule a tour of Cross Creek at Murfreesboro today.